kalina-kalina/capstone_project/README.md

 The dataset which I worked on includes information scraped off fragrantica.com.

 Fragrantica.com is a portal for perfume lovers.
-Is consists of three main segments - a catalogue of perfumes, an independent magazine on this subject and a community - users who comment, disscuse and assess perfumes.
+Is consists of three main segments - a catalogue of perfumes, an independent magazine on this subject and a community - users who comment, discuss and assess perfumes.

 I took the dataset from <a href="https://www.kaggle.com/sagikeren88/fragrances-and-perfumes" target="_blank">kaggle.com</a> as a ready-to-use csv file.